-RN Re-Entry Program Q&A
+RN Re-entry Program Q&A

-There are 2 parts.
+There are 2 components to the program:

-Complete and return the application for licensure to the BON and state that you want to enroll in Blue Ridge AHEC’s board-approved Nurse Reentry Program.
+Complete and return the application for licensure to the BON and state that you want to enroll in Blue Ridge AHEC’s board-approved Nurse Re-entry Program.
 If your name has changed, include a copy of your marriage certificate, divorce decree or court order.
 You must be living in the 20 county Blue Ridge AHEC service area in order to be considered as a potential reentry student for our AHEC.
 Click this link to determine which AHEC Center services your county.

 3. Who completes Form A, B and C for the Board of Nursing?